godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

     for name: String in names:
         pass

-Two scripts can’t depend on each other in a cyclic fashion:
+Two scripts can't depend on each other in a cyclic fashion:

 ::